m-gilang-1248/gsports/MODIFICATION_IMPLEMENTATION.md

 ## Journal
 *   Phase 1: Successfully refactored Booking entity to use PaymentParticipant.
 Updated BookingModel and BookingBottomSheet to handle the new structure.
 All tests passed.
 Commited changes.
 *   Phase 2: Implemented GenerateSplitCode and JoinBooking UseCases, updated BookingRepository and BookingRemoteDataSource with the new logic, including random code generation and arrayUnion for participants.
 Added unit tests for the new use cases, and resolved a mocktail fallback issue.
 All tests passed.
+Commited changes.